mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

 6\. **Troubleshooting tips**

+- **When your browser can't connect to the server via SSH proxy:** SSH proxy used in various cloud services may not work with SSE.
+Please try without SSH proxy, such as using a local laptop, or try the [WebSocket](custom-streaming-ws.md) version.
 - **When `gemini-2.0-flash-exp` model doesn't work:** If you see any errors on the app server console with regard to `gemini-2.0-flash-exp` model availability, try replacing it with `gemini-2.0-flash-live-001` on `app/google_search_agent/agent.py` at line 6.

 ## 4. Agent definition